msi-ris/Tutorials/rnaseq_cmd.md

 - Type of input material (single cells, tissue sample, organ sample, etc.)
 - Change in gene expression that is effected by the experimental conditions
-- Nested, multi-facotial, or time-series designs
+- Nested, multi-factorial, or time-series designs

 Please see **Part 5** for information on more complex designs.